Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Other Useful Info

+This is truly a unique and hidden experience that many don’t know about.
 You’ll have to make an appointment with the owner for a tour and tasting.
-They’ll work with you as best as they can even if you are asking last minute.
-Cost is a very affordable $25 per person and this includes a tour!
-Also located on the Lakeshore wine route, it is worth a stop especially if you’re into lesser known wineries and a more intimate one and one discussions with the winemakers.
-It is a family run boutique winery and one of my favourite wine tasting experiences in Kelowna.
-There’s no tasting room per se but a porch that offers an incredible view and comfortable patio seating.
-This is exclusive without the Martin’s Lane price!
+They’ll work with you as best as they can, even if you are asking at the last minute.
+Cost is a very affordable $25 per person, and this includes a tour!
+Also located on the Lakeshore wine route, it is worth a stop, especially if you’re into lesser-known wineries and more intimate one-on-one discussions with the winemakers.
+It is a family-run boutique winery and one of my favourite wine tasting experiences in Kelowna.
+There’s no tasting room per se, but a porch that offers an incredible view and comfortable patio seating.
+This is an exclusive experience without the Martin’s Lane price!

 Scorched Earth ↗